mones-cse/nest-react-auth-starter/README.md

 - PostgreSQL runs on port 5432
 - JWT tokens expire in 24 hours
 - Passwords are hashed with bcrypt (10 rounds)
+- Swagger documentation available at /api/docs
+- Use "Authorize" button in Swagger UI to test protected endpoints

 ## Project Structure
 ```